wangywUST/wangywust.github.io/ucmnlp.md

 <img src='rank_logo.png' width = "100%">
 </p>

 **UC Merced is close to the Yosemite National Park and Silicon Valley, both of which require only 2 hours' driving.
 Such a distance allows the flexible internship during learning.
-Our lab absolutely supports all the research internships even at the beginning of Ph.D. study.
+Our lab absolutely supports all the research internships even at the beginning of your Ph.D. study.
 Also, the advisors will utilize our own connections to help the students find the internship and job chances.**

 <p align="center">
 <img src='loc_logo.png' width = "100%">